 While some epoxies form an incredibly strong bond in only five minutes, others can require more than two hours of clamping, 12 hours of drying time, and one to two days until they are fully cured.
 When used properly, epoxies are extremely versatile and can be seen in many industries, including electronics, medical devices, and aerospace; DIYers rely on waterproof epoxies for boat and dock repairs.

-Multi-purpose glues—including carpenter’s glue, white glue, school glue, and wood glue—are intended for porous material like wood, paper, cloth, pottery, and non-structural wood bonds.
-They aren’t effective for non-porous material like plastic and metal because polyvinyl acetate (PVA), the active ingredient, relies on evaporation and a porous surface to form a bond between two objects.
+Multi-purpose glues—including carpenter’s glue, white glue, school glue, and wood glue—are intended for porous materials like wood, paper, cloth, pottery, and non-structural wood bonds.
+They aren’t effective for non-porous materials like plastic and metal because polyvinyl acetate (PVA), the active ingredient, relies on evaporation and a porous surface to form a bond between two objects.
 Though great for everyday use, multi-purpose glues may require clamping in place for up to an hour so water can evaporate from the glue, leaving the polyvinyl acetate behind to form a bond.
 Full curing takes between 18-24 hours.

 Our Top Picks

 The top-rated products below were chosen for quality, price, and customer satisfaction to help you find the best glue for all your plastic projects.